Razyapoo/KGBClusteringDocumentation/clustering.md

 The NodeCommon.ts component is extended with attributes that set the hierarchical attributes of a node, namely a parent node, child nodes, a [hierarchical group](#hierarchical-group-glossary), [hierarchical level](#hierarchical-level-glossary) //TODO ?getters? and their getters.

-To check if a node has been expanded and disappeared during the [*groupingOfClusters*](#grouping-of-clusters-glossary) operation, a new *isMountedInHierarchy* attribute is also added to indicate if the node is collapsed inside its parent.
-The *true* value indicates that a node is still visible on the graph area and the *false* value indicates that a node was expanded and then collapsed to a parent node during [*groupingOfClusters*](#grouping-of-clusters-glossary) operation in the past.
+To check if a node has been expanded and disappeared during the execution of the [*groupingOfClusters*](#grouping-of-clusters-KCluster) algorithm, a new *isMountedInHierarchy* attribute is also added to indicate if the node is collapsed inside its parent.
+The *true* value indicates that a node is still visible on the graph area and the *false* value indicates that a node was expanded and then collapsed to a parent node in the past.

 <h3 id="extension-of-the-node-group">Extension of the NodeGroup.ts</h3>